k0vl/cs291a_project0/README.md

 * Why are there diminishing returns at higher concurrency levels?

   Either the client or the server could have a limit on open or half-open connections.
-It could stop making mew connections until old connections are closed.
+They could stop making or accepting new connections until old connections are closed.
 It could also simply have ran out cpu, memory, or network resources.

 * What’s the performance difference when requesting HTTP and HTTPS?